tfredrich/Syntaxe/README.md

 Creating your own validator:
 ============================

-1. Create an annotation the captures the fields your validator needs to know about.
+1. Create an annotation that captures the fields your validator needs to know about (e.g. Message, etc.).
 2. Create a class that implements com.strategicgains.syntaxe.annotation.ValidationProvider
 	* AbstractValidationProvider might be a good start
 	* The perform() method returns void, and should populate the List<String> errors parameters with any validation problems
 3. Add a ValidationProvidedBy annotation to your custom validator annotation that points to your class from step 2.
-4. See the com.strategicgains.syntaxe.validators.basic|regex for examples.
+4. See the com.strategicgains.syntaxe.validators.basic or com.strategicgains.syntaxe.validators.regex for examples.

 Change History:
 ===================================================================================================
 Release 0.4.x (current master branch)
 -------------------------------------
+* Introduced the @FieldValidation annotation to utilize your own Validator at the field level.
 * Introduced message(), optional parameter to @RegexValidation annotation to facilitate describing the message to end-users instead of giving them the cryptic regex message.
 * Introduced ValiationEngine.validateAndThrow(Object), which throws a ValidationException if there